Skip to content

 Thoracolumbar spinal injuries are missed in up to 20% of cases, often due to distracting injuries.

-Most thoracolumbar injuries (60%) affect the transition region (T11-L2), 25% affect the thoracic spine and 15% affect the lumbar region.
-(Magerl et al)
+Most thoracolumbar injuries (60%) affect the transition region (T11-L2), 25% affect the thoracic spine, and 15% affect the lumbar region.
+(Magerl et al.)

 Conduct a thorough assessment

-Assessment should include a history of the mechanism.
-Pain can often be axial, or described as a non-radiating stabbing or aching pain.
+Pain can often be axial or described as a non-radiating stabbing or aching pain.
 Neurological symptoms can be paraesthesia or anaesthesia below the level of the injury, weakness, or urinary retention.

 Inspect the spine by log-rolling the patient – look and feel for any bruising, abrasion, tenderness, or a gap between spinous processes.
 Do a full neurological exam to check for any impairment.

-If you decide on no imaging (because the patient examines normally) then make sure you assess mobility.
+If you decide on no imaging (because the patient examines normally), then make sure you assess mobility.
 Specifically check for pain on sitting, standing, and walking.

 Which type of imaging should I choose?

-X-rays should be the first line investigation in those with a suspected injury T1-L3 but without any neurological signs (NICE, 2016).
-If the x-ray is abnormal or there are signs of a spinal column injury then perform a CT.
+X-rays should be the first line of investigation in those with a suspected injury T1-L3 but without any neurological signs (NICE, 2016).
+If the x-ray is abnormal or there are signs of a spinal column injury, then perform a CT.
 Make sure you discuss the XR with a paediatric radiologist to decide on further imaging.
 Consider specifically whether the images offer adequate views.

-There is ongoing debate about XR v CT as a first line investigations – intra-observer agreement is higher with a CT so some may argue that CT is more reliable and should be gold standard (although it should be noted that CTs also lead to false negatives).
-This has to be weighed against the increased radiation risk from a CT v an XR (10 times the amount of radiation).
-The most important reason for imaging is to rule out clinically significant injuries.
-This is similar to our decision to perform a head CT in a children with head injuries – we CT based on the likelihood of picking up a clinically significant traumatic brain injury and know that we may miss some insignificant skull fractures.
+There is ongoing debate about XR v CT as first-line investigations.
+The intra-observer agreement is higher with a CT, so some may argue that CT is more reliable and should be the gold standard (although it should be noted that CTs also lead to false negatives).
+This has to be weighed against the increased radiation risk from a CT versus an XR (10 times the amount of radiation).

 MRI provides information about spinal cord injury, cord oedema, or any haemorrhage.
 It can also evaluate any injuries to the ligaments.
 It should be performed if there are neurological signs or suspicion of a spinal cord injury.